Farahhoque/Farahhoque/README.md

 # 👋 Hi!
 I am Farah

-💡 Passionate about unraveling the business insights hidden in vast business datasets.
-I enjoy blending analytical rigor with marketing savvy to drive data-inspired solutions.
+💡 I am passionate about unraveling the business insights hidden in vast business datasets.
+My skills lie in combining analytical know-how with marketing knowledge to drive data-inspired solutions.

 🎓 Currently pursuing a Master of Management in Analytics @ McGill University.